Social Determinants of Health

 SDOH - Healthcare Access and Quality

-What is healthcare access and quality?
-Healthcare access and quality is the connection between your access to and understanding of health services and your own health.
-It includes such factors as health insurance coverage, access to primary care and health literacy.
+What are healthcare access and quality?
+Healthcare access and quality are the connection between your access to and understanding of health services and your own health.
+It includes such factors as health insurance coverage, access to primary care, and health literacy.

 SDOH - Economic Stability